wighawag/hardhat-deploy/README.md

 }
 ```

-or as an function that returns the information for the deterministic deployment
+or as a function that returns the information for the deterministic deployment

 ```js
 {